Seasonal Flu Vaccination

 The flu vaccine doesn’t cause flu as it doesn’t contain live viruses.
 However, you may experience side effects after having the vaccination, such as a temperature and aching muscles for a couple of days afterwards.
 Your arm may feel sore at the site where you were injected.
 More severe reactions are very rare.

-Are you 65 or over or in an ‘at risk’ group??
+Are you 65 or over, have a BMI over 40 or in an ‘at risk’ group??
 Please contact your usual surgery to book an appointment for your flu vaccination or to check eligibiity with one of our receptionists.